 The Japanese diet has been influenced by the location and topography of the nation, as well as by religion.
 Because Japan is an island nation, it is only natural that seafood would play a large role in the diet of many Japanese people.
 The Japanese to this day eat much less meat as compared with many Americans or Europeans.
 This is partly because Buddhist principles were a great influence on the Japanese and Buddhists generally frown on the consumption of animal flesh.

 Arguably the major staple of the Japanese diet for centuries has been rice.
 Rice was introduced to Japan by a group of people known as the Yayoi roughly 2,000 years ago.
 The Yayoi originally hailed from Korea and northern China.
-Rice was ideally suited to Japan because of the climate.
-In addition, rice cultivation can be done on less than an acre of land.
-A family could easily tend to the rice crop.
-During the medieval period, land was owned by nobles or shogun.
-Thus, wealthy people were entitled to a share of the rice crop.
+Rice was ideally suited to Japan due to its climate.
+In addition, rice cultivation can be done on less than an acre of land, making it easy for a family to tend to its rice crop.

-Vegetables and Fruits
+Vegetables and Fruits are Timeless Staples

-Especially for the peasants during the medieval era, vegetables were an important part of the diet.
-Like peasants the world over, meat was often too expensive for a peasant family to afford.
+Vegetables were an important part of the medieval Japanese diet, especially for the peasants.
+As for peasants the world over, meat was often too expensive to be a regular medieval food in Japan.
 Vegetables such as bok choy, soy (edamame) and root vegetables such as lotus root or radishes were eaten during the medieval period and are still eaten today.

+Umeboshi, the Japanese term for pickled plums, were also eaten during this period, as were mandarin oranges and Asian pears.
 Hardy root vegetables would have been eaten by peasants with enough land to cultivate them.
 However, rice was still the mainstay of the peasant diet, and the poorest of the poor would have eaten little else.

-Umeboshi, the Japanese term for pickled plums, were also eaten during this period, as were mandarin oranges and Asian pears.

 Nare-sushi was eaten in Japan for many years, but by the Muromachi period a new type of sushi was becoming popular: seisei-sushi.
 This was raw or partly raw fish wrapped in rice, eaten fresh.
 In the Edo Period, which lasted from 1603 to 1868, haya-sushi became popular.
 This dish is made with unfermented rice tossed in vinegar with fish or vegetables added.